github/semantic/semantic-tsx/README.md

 # Semantic support for TSX

-This package implements `semantic` support for TSX using the `semantic-core` intermediate language.
+This package implements `semantic` support for TSX.